-losses linked to an economic crisis, an act of terrorism modelling, the use of our Solvency II model and stress and scenario testing to ensure insurance risk is within our risk appetite.
+Beazley makes extensive use of modelling, including catastrophe modelling, the use of our Solvency II model and stress and scenario testing to ensure insurance risk is within our risk appetite.

-Insurance risk outlook continues to be stable as BFL manages the syndicate run-off.
+Insurance risk outlook continues to be stable as BFL manages the market cycle across all the lines of business.